batati/helloretrofit/README.md

 ## Description

-Test application for tech that's new for me including
+Test application for tech that's new for me.

 ## Built With